emmanuelnk/GetMeUpAndRunning/README.md

 ## How to add apt/snap programs
 - Simply create a new `.sh` file under the relevant category.
-- You can also create new categories, just remeber to add them in the `categories_arr` in the `descriptions.sh` file
+- You can also create new categories, just remember to add them in the `categories_arr` in the `descriptions.sh` file
 - The order of insatallation of categories is determined by the order of categories in `categories_arr`.

 ### Example - Adding new software